ktskumar/msgraphtoolkitsamples/README.md

 # msgraphtoolkitsamples
-Project samples exploring the Microsoft Graph Toolkit components
+This repository contains samples that demonstrate different usages patterns for the Microsoft Graph Toolkit web components